What Is an Acne Pustule?

 After a couple of days on the skin, a pustule will release its pus or the body will absorb the pus and the healing process will begin.
 Depending on genetic predisposition for scarring, pustules may or may not leave scars.

 How Pustules Develop

 Pustules develop in four steps:

 - Blockage of a hair follicle.
 Acne development begins with microscopic hair follicles (pores) in the skin.
 Attached to these pores are glands called sebaceous glands, which produce sebum (skin oil).
 Normally, the sebum flows freely up the pore and is released onto the surface of the skin.
 Acne develops when the opening of a pore becomes blocked with dead skin cells, and this blockage results in sebum buildup inside the pore.
 Although scientists do not completely understand what causes this blockage, it is thought that inflammation, androgens (male hormones found in both males and females), and excessive sebum production play a role.

 - Growth of C. acnes and papule formation.
-Inside of a comedone, there is a buildup of sebum—and because the pore is blocked, there is also little to no oxygen inside the pore.
+Inside of a comedone, there is a buildup of sebum - and because the pore is blocked, there is also little to no oxygen inside the pore.
 This is the ideal environment for a kind of skin bacteria called Cutibacterium acnes (C. acnes).
 C. acnes feeds on the sebum and begins to reproduce rapidly.
 As the quantity of bacteria grows, the body views it as an infection and responds by sending in inflammatory cells to fight the infection.
 Neutrophils release enzymes that attack C. acnes in order to clear it from the clogged pore.
 This can weaken the wall of the pore, and eventually cause the pore to rupture.
-When the pore ruptures, the pore’s contents (sebum, P. acnes, neutrophils, and dead skin cells) are released into the surrounding skin.
+When the pore ruptures, the pore's contents (sebum, C. acnes, neutrophils, and dead skin cells) are released into the surrounding skin.
 The body views these contents as "invaders" and responds with an inflammatory response that creates an inflamed, red, firm, slightly raised and sore acne lesion called a papule.4-6